 What does ‘Co-ordinated Interdisciplinary Intervention’ look like?

-The OakLeaf Group employs a full team of specialist clinical staff and therapists.
-By organising our team in this way (as opposed to employing sessional staff), we can always be sure that the most appropriate member of the team is available to engage in an activity with a resident during the sessional day.
+The Oakleaf Group employs a full team of specialist clinical staff and therapists.
+By organising our team in this way we can always be sure that the most appropriate member of the team is available to engage in an activity with a resident during the sessional day.
 We can guarantee that the programme designed for each person is flexible and responsive in order to support their progression and recovery but offers the right degree of structure and routine to aid orientation.

-The MDT meets weekly to discuss any emerging issues and to discuss and problem solve ways to improve the programmes where needed.
+The multi-disciplinary team meet weekly to discuss any emerging issues and to discuss and problem solve ways to improve the programmes where needed.

 The team communicates regularly with all parties formally and informally, sometimes, just making a call to say the resident has had a good experience today.
 For us it’s not just about working towards the next review, every day counts.